kargq/geneticCrypto/README.md

 # Compiling

-Opening the project in intelliJ should work.
-I did test that on one of the lab computers.
+Just Opening the project in intelliJ should work.

-Otherwise,
+Otherwise, Import project using intelliJ.

-Import project using intelliJ.
+`File>New> project from existing sources`

-File>New> project from existing sources or import project from the intelliJ start dialog
+or import project from the intelliJ start dialog

->From external model> gradle> defaults should be fine and finish.
+`From external model> gradle> defaults should be fine and finish.`

 Or, compile using gradle: -
 ./gradlew build